 If you don’t remember your interview/approval date, you can find your Global Entry expiration date when you log into your Trusted Traveler Program (TTP) account at https://ttp.cbp.dhs.gov/ (if you had a GOES account you will have to re-register for a login.gov account).

-Make sure to put a calendar reminder with your Global Entry expiration date so that you start the Global Entry renewal process BEFORE your Global Entry expires.
+Make sure to watch for emails from the CBP or put a calendar reminder with your Global Entry expiration date so that you start the Global Entry renewal process BEFORE your Global Entry expires.
 (You can apply to renew Global Entry up to one (1) year before your Global Entry expiration date.)

 If you apply for renewal after your Global Entry is already expired, you will not have Global Entry while your renewal application is pending – which can be a long time as processing can take 6 months or more!
 However, if you apply to renew even one day before your Global Entry membership expires, you will be able to continue to use Global Entry benefits until the renewal is finalized.